openstack/keystone/doc/source/user/trusts.rst

 .. note::

-   See the administrator guide on `removing expired trusts`_ for recommended maintenance procedures.
+   See the administrator guide on :doc:`removing expired trusts

-.. _`removing expired trusts`: ../admin/manage-trusts.html
+   </admin/manage-trusts>` for recommended
+   maintenance procedures.